GoogleChrome/web.dev/src/site/content/en/blog/websocketstream/index.md

 ## What is the WebSocketStream API? {: #what }

-The new WebSocketStream API deals with the problem of non-existent or non-ergonomic backpressure applicability by integrating Streams with the WebSocket API.
+The WebSocketStream API deals with the problem of non-existent or non-ergonomic backpressure applicability by integrating Streams with the WebSocket API.
 This means backpressure can be applied "for free", without any extra hoops.